Practice Notes

 Army Research Labs’ broad listing of projects includes: weapon science, energy science, cyber and

-Army’s future capabilities and platforms is also available at Program Executive Offices (PEO),
+the Army’s future capabilities and platforms is also available at Program Executive Offices

-budget proposals is certainly an option, it would be difficult to expand the budget beyond current levels
+future budget proposals is certainly an option, it would be difficult to expand the budget beyond

-for this authority when there are no concrete examples of how that funding would be used.
-Further,
+current levels for this authority when there are no concrete examples of how that funding would be used.

-additional funding would potentially come at the cost of more strategic priorities—an untenable position in
+Further, additional funding would potentially come at the cost of more strategic priorities—an untenable

 20. See id. div.
 A, titl.
 III.